 This Post Includes

-Having a strong economy doesn’t necessarily mean that all people are living a happy and a satisfied life.
+A country’s strong economy doesn’t really mean that its people are living a happy and a satisfied life.
 To determine life’s happiness, 6 variables are taken into account.
 These include

 - GDP per capita